 Others – Use it as a sandwich spread or dipping sauce.

 It’s best to make this strawberry vinaigrette dressing fresh.
-You can refrigerate it for a maximum of 3 days if you made an excess of it.
+You could refrigerate it for a maximum of 3 days if you made an excess of it.

-Store it in an air-tight container and always use a clean dry spoon to take out the dressing from the container.
+Store it in an airtight container, and always use a clean, dry spoon to remove the dressing.

 You Might Also Like